 where \W is an orthogonal DWT matrix and we set $\lambda = 10^{-5}$ empirically.
 We used 40 iterations of the proximal optimized gradient method (POGM) \cite{kim:2018:AdaptiveRestartOptimized,fessler:20:omf} to solve this non-smooth optimization problem.

-\blue{ For the purpose of comparing trajectories and image quality, we also applied the proposed approximations to reconstruction using an unrolled neural network (UNN) that followed the definition of \cite{aggarwal:19:mmb} (\cite{wang:22:bjork-tmi} extends it to non-Cartesian cases.)
-We used the same network configuration as in \cite{wang:22:bjork-tmi}.}
+For the purpose of comparing trajectories and image quality, we also applied the proposed approximations to an unrolled neural network (UNN) reconstruction method that followed the definition of \cite{aggarwal:19:mmb} (\cite{wang:22:bjork-tmi} extends it to non-Cartesian cases.)
+We used the same network configuration as in \cite{wang:22:bjork-tmi}.

-\blue{ To optimize the k-space trajectory for each of these reconstruction methods, the training loss \eqref{e,L1} is:
+To optimize the k-space trajectory for each of these reconstruction methods, the training loss \eqref{e,L1} is:

 where \xtrue is the conjugate phase reconstruction of fully sampled Cartesian data \cite{noll:2005:cpm}.
-The second and third terms apply a soft constraint on gradient strength and slew rate according to \cite[Eqn.~2]{wang:22:bjork-tmi}, where $\blmath{\phi}_\lambda(|\x|) = \sum \max(|\x|-\lambda, 0)$.
-The maximum gradient strength (\gmax) is 5 Gauss/cm and the maximum slew rate (\smax) is 15 Gauss/cm/ms. $\mu_1 = \mu_2 = 10$.
-We estimated sensitivity maps in \Em using ESPIRiT \cite{espirit}, and simulated raw signal $\y = \Em(\om) \xtrue$ retrospectively w.r.t. candidate trajectories.} The training uses the fastMRI brain dataset \cite{fastmri} containing 15902 T1w slices, 16020 T2w slices, and 3311 FLAIR slices cropped to size $320 \times 320$.
+The second and third terms applied a soft constraint on gradient strength and slew rate according to \cite[Eqn.~2]{wang:22:bjork-tmi}, where $\blmath{\phi}_\lambda(|\x|) = \sum \max(|\x|-\lambda, 0)$.
+The maximum gradient strength (\gmax) was 5 Gauss/cm and the maximum slew rate (\smax) was 15 Gauss/cm/ms. $\mu_1 = \mu_2 = 10$.
+We estimated sensitivity maps in \Em using ESPIRiT \cite{espirit}, and simulated noiseless raw signals $\y = \Em(\om) \xtrue$ retrospectively w.r.t. candidate trajectories.
+The training used the fastMRI brain dataset \cite{fastmri} containing 15902 T1w slices, 16020 T2w slices, and 3311 FLAIR slices cropped to size $320 \times 320$.
 The number of coils ranges from 2 to 28.
 We used the Adam optimizer \cite{kingma:2017:AdamMethodStochastic}, with step size $10^{-4}$ and mini-batch size $12$.
 We used 6 epochs for training model-based methods (CG-SENSE, QPLS and CS) and 60 epochs for the UNN training.
-The initialization of learned trajectories is an under-sampled radial trajectory in all experiments.
-The initialization has 16 ``spokes'' and each spoke is 5ms long with 1280 sampling points.
-We also adopted the k-space parameterization trick detailed in \cite[Eqn.~3]{wang:22:bjork-tmi} to avoid sub-optimal local minima. \comment{This example seems to repeat BJORK paper so probably is too risky?
-If there is something different about it from BJORK, then we need to say clearly what that is! never mind, i think it is just for comparison of \om } We parameterized each shot with 40 quadratic spline kernels.
+The initialization of learned trajectories was an under-sampled radial trajectory in all experiments.
+The initialization had 16 ``spokes'' and each spoke was 5ms long with 1280 sampling points.
+We also adopted the k-space parameterization trick detailed in \cite[Eqn.~3]{wang:22:bjork-tmi} to avoid sub-optimal local minima, and parameterized each shot with 40 quadratic spline kernels.

 \fref{grad_recon} showcases the trajectories optimized for each of the reconstruction methods.
-The sparsity regularizer prompts very different sampling trajectories than the quadratic regularizer, especially in the central k-space.
+The centers of trajectories optimized with quadratic regularizers (CG-SENSE and QPLS) are not aligned with the k-space origin.
+We hypothesize that regularizers (and corresponding iterative algorithms) handle image phases differently, resulting in distinct trajectory centers.